Midway

 In this guide

 Both are in the United States.
 Both have commercial airports.
 But in terms of how easy they are to reach from the rest of the country — and the world — they might as well be on different planets.
 If you picked a random group of five Americans and asked them to meet somewhere, Atlanta would likely have direct flights for all five.
-Wichita would be lucky to cover one.
+A small regional airport would be lucky to cover one.

 This gap matters more than most people realize.
 Not for solo travelers who can connect through anywhere.
 For groups.
 When you’re planning a trip with people scattered across different cities, or organizing a family reunion, or choosing a location for a company offsite, the single biggest factor in whether a destination works isn’t the hotel options or the restaurant scene.
 It’s whether everyone can get there without a layover.